Skip to content

 fluix.success({

-description: "Your changes have been saved.",
+description: "Your preferences have been updated.",

 duration: 5000,